Cannabis (business only)

 See below for a map and list of disposal sites that will take cannabis for composting.
 Make sure all materials are secure in the vehicle and will not blow away in the wind.
 The cannabis waste mixture should be loose or in paper bags.
 Do not use plastic bags as facilities will not accept them for composting.

-DO mix cannabis waste with the following.
+DO mix cannabis plant trimmings and edibles with the following.

 Note: All non-compostable packaging should be removed.